 The city´s temperature highly depends on the rain.
 When it rains, the climate tends to cool quickly.
 Bogotá has a long rain season, between April and December, so you should know that there is a high chance that it will rain at some point during your stay.
 Nevertheless, the weather warms up when the sun comes out, and believe it or not, you might end up with a tan or sunburn!

-To know more about what to do in Bogotá depending on the season you are planning on visiting, read our article What to do in Bogotá Throughout the Year.
+To know more about what to do in Bogotá depending on the season you are planning on visiting, read our article What to know about Bogotá?
+All you need to visit the city!

 What to Wear

 If you are planning on packing flip flops, shorts and short sleeve t-shirts to come to Bogotá, you might want to re-think your game plan.
 These will surely come in handy if you are planning on visiting warmer places in Colombia.
 For Bogotá, it is better to go through your spring wardrobe and bring warmer clothes.
 You will be perfectly fine with jeans, sneakers, a tee-shirt and a light jacket.
 The jacket is key since you will probably end up taking it off and putting it on several times during the day, and you will surely need it at night.
 You may even want to bring a warm sweater for a cold night.

 Also, It will be helpful to pack some rain boots and a raincoat, depending on which season you are planning on visiting the capital.
 The driest months are from December to March while the wettest ones run from April to June, and from September to November.
 Even so, it never hurts to have something for the rain in Bogotá, as it could save your day.

 In this city, you may have a beautiful sunny and warm morning, a stormy cold afternoon, and a chilly cloudy night.
 Likewise, you could have a rainy morning with a warm, clear afternoon, a gorgeous orange sunset and a cold starry night.
 The possibilities are endless and you will not experience the same weather twice.